RuidiH/MyCraft/README.md

 - **RapidJSON**: Facilitates serialization of the game world into JSON files for easy saving and loading.
 - **Entity-Component System**: A design pattern learned from the "Build Game Engine" course, enabling efficient and flexible game entity management.

+## TODO Lists

+### In-progress

+- [ ] Represent objects in a grid-like data structure for adding and deleting objects
+- [ ] Create objects next to another using ray-caster; Use Linear Algebra to determine which side the new cube should be added to
+- [ ] Object destruction mechanism
+- [ ] Skybox to the world
+- [ ] More advanced graphics (i.e. water)
+- [ ] Add Resource Manager based on Texture Manager
+- [ ] Use Python UI for creating new objects

+### Completed
+- [x] Implement Entity-Component System
+- [x] Phong Lighting
+- [x] Shadow
+- [x] Render cube with textures
+- [x] Free Camera
+- [x] Loading and saving world
+- [x] Ray caster that draw an object in wireframe mode
+- [x] Texture Manager for loading and saving pointers to texture
+- [x] Refactored components (i.e. transform, texture, shape)
+- [x] Create and refactored shader program

 ## Requirements
 To run MyCraft, you'll need:
 - A system capable of running SDL2 and OpenGL4.